di banner3 group of nutrition students

 • The program grants credit for prior learning experiences then providing interns with the opportunity to experience other areas of nutrition and dietetics rather than repeat skills they may already possess.

-• This program is designed for those persons whose career aspirations may include nutrition and health education assessment, planning, program delivery, counseling, outcome evaluation, and program administration in community, school, outpatient, corporate wellness, and private practice settings.
+• This program is designed for diverse career aspirations which may include nutrition and health education assessment, planning, program delivery, counseling, outcome evaluation, and program administration in community, school, outpatient, corporate wellness, and private practice settings.

-• Over 25 years of excellence in preparing entry-level dietetics professionals.
+• Nearly 30 years of excellence in preparing entry-level dietetics professionals.

 The Dietetic Internship program is a concentration in the M.S. in Nutrition and Dietetics program.